praveen-devops374/aws-ec2-terraform/README.md

 ## 🚀 What This Project Does

-- Creates a t2.micro EC2 instance in AWS (Free Tier eligible)
+- Creates a `t2.micro` EC2 instance in AWS (Free Tier eligible)
 - Uses a key pair (`praveen-key.pem`) for secure SSH access
 - Outputs instance ID and public IP after creation
+- Installs and runs NGINX web server on EC2
 - Keeps infrastructure modular using variables and outputs

 ---